eToroVisit eToro76% of retail CFD accounts lose money

 There are then some KYC questions that must be answered in relation to your product knowledge and also your current financial situation.
 With these steps complete, accounts are ready to be funded.

 Where a broker offers a demo account, the above steps are not required for demo trading.
 Typically, demo accounts can be open with just an email and password since they are risk-free using virtual currency.

-What Bulgarian traders should look for in a forex broker
+What should Bulgarian traders look for in a forex broker?

 As a retail trader in Bulgaria and elsewhere in Europe, there are a few key limitations to note.